-Now, this was relatively easy; determining the volume of elements other than rectangular might be a little bit more tricky, though.
-To make out the volume other common three dimensional object, go to our volume calculator.
+Now, although this was relatively easy; determining the volume of elements other than rectangular might be a little bit more tricky.
+To work out the volume of other common three dimensional object, go to our volume calculator.

-While we're around these areas, check out the density calculator, where you can calculate the density of any given object based on its weight and volume.
+While we're on the subject, check out the density calculator, where you can calculate the density of any given object based on its weight and volume.